samsledje/philharmonic/README.md

 ### ReCIPE Parameters

-- `recipe.lr`: Learning rate for ReCIPE algorithm (default: 0.1)
+- `recipe.lr`: Linear ratio for ReCIPE algorithm (default: 0.1)
-- `recipe.cthresh`: Confidence threshold for ReCIPE (default: 0.75)
+- `recipe.cthresh`: Connectivity threshold to add proteins until for ReCIPE (default: 0.75)
-- `recipe.max_proteins`: Maximum number of proteins to consider in ReCIPE (default: 20)
+- `recipe.max_proteins`: Maximum number of proteins to add to a cluster in ReCIPE (default: 20)
 - `recipe.metric`: Metric to use for ReCIPE (default: "degree")

 ### Langchain Parameters